 - if the number of statutory auditors or audit and supervisory committee members is set to decrease significantly without a reasonable explanation from the firm;

 - Resolutions for reappointments of directors shall be voted against in principle if any of the below apply:

 - if the firm’s ROE has been less than 5% for the past three consecutive fiscal years and the firm has been in the bottom 25% of its sector (based on the Tokyo Stock Exchange’s 17 sector classifications) for ROE in the past three consecutive fiscal years (reappointment of directors in position during the relevant period is to be opposed);

-- if the firm’s management initiatives are otherwise deemed insufficient for the medium- and long-term enhancement of shareholder value.
+- if the firm’s management initiatives are deemed insufficient for the medium- and long-term enhancement of shareholder value.

 - Resolutions for appointments of outside directors shall be voted against in principle if any of the following apply (however, an individual decision on application of the independence requirement shall be made if a company is undergoing a management reorganization or other such conditions apply to it):

 - if their board of directors meeting attendance ratio is less than 75% (the same shall apply to audit and supervisory committee members if their audit and supervisory committee meeting attendance ratio is less than 75%, and to audit committee members if their audit committee meeting attendance ratio is less than 75%); or

 - if any of the below apply to them and they are deemed to lack sufficient independence as a result:

 - they are a major shareholder of the firm with a share exceeding 5%, or they currently work or have worked in the past five years at an organization that is a major shareholder of the firm;